grahamjenson/ger/README.md

 #Changelog

+2014-12-9 - Added more explanation to the returned recommendations so they can be reasoned about externally

 2014-12-4 - Changed ESM API to be more understandable and also updated README

 2014-11-27 - Started returning the last actioned at date with recommendations